zeynepziyagil/319-Project-1H-1/README.md

 -Lectures\
 -Past Exams\
 -Course Description-syllabus\
 -Can create polls for students to choose assignments\
 -Reports for assignments after due dates of homeworks for example how many students do the given homework in time\

 For Students:\
+-Can enroll course pages\
 -Their profiles will include peer review rates and comments\
 -Upload homeworks\
 -Due date reminder that will send e-mail to each student\